Here are some of the questions we get asked by leaders. If your question isn't answered here then please do get in touch.

 - The best advocates are young people themselves, so try to have personal testimonies if possible.
 These don't have to be really slick - just true to the person giving them.
 If you haven't any young volunteers, ask a leader or parent to give their perspective.

-- Use the DVD if at all possible - it helps everyone see what happens on a Venture - and how much fun it is!
+- Use the video if at all possible - it helps everyone see what happens on a Venture - and how much fun it is!

 - Create a Venture display in an eye-catching place - use the poster and make sure that brochures are available for people to take away.